mydepsoftware/mydepsoftware.github.io/getting_started.md

 </p>
   </details>
       </li>
-      <li> <b>Single-shell:</b> this model corresponds to a particle with an outside layer.
+      <li> <b>Single-shell:</b> This model corresponds to a particle with an outside layer.
+The corresponding interface is displayed in Fig.7.
 For a cell it typically represents a cytoplasm surrounded by a lipid membrane.
         <br><br>
         <div class="DIVimage">
             <img class="im" src='/assets/img/image07_single.png' />